dpetzel/python-ccuapi/README.rst

 Requirements
 ------------
-Python 2.7, 3.2, 3.3, and 3.4 are currently required.
+Python 2.7, 3.2, 3.3, and 3.4 are currently supported.
 There are currently no plans to support anything older than Python 2.7

 * `Requests <http://docs.python-requests.org/en/latest/>`_